Langhalsdino/Kubernetes-GPU-Guide/README.md

 [127.0.0.1:8001/ui](127.0.0.1:8001/ui)

 ## How to build your GPU container
-This guide should help you to get a Docker container running that needs GPU access.
+This guide should help you to get a Docker container running, that needs GPU access.

-For this guide I have chosen to build an example Docker container, that uses TensorFlow GPU binaries and can run TensorFlow programs in a Jupyter notebook.
+For this guide i have chosen to build an example Docker container, that uses TensorFlow GPU binaries and can run TensorFlow programs in a Jupyter notebook.

 Keep in mind, that this guide has been written for Kubernetes 1.6, therefore further changes can compromise this guide.